Do you often find yourself procrastinating, instead of getting important things done?

 As with everything in life, the first step in being able to ‘fix’ something is to notice that you’re actually doing it.
-I highly recommend the Mind Tools Procrastination Test to find out where you are on the scale of procrastination – Are you a true procrastinator, a mild procrastinator, or not a procrastinator at all (congratulations – lucky you!)?
+Find out where you are on the procrastination scale – Are you a true procrastinator, a mild procrastinator, or not a procrastinator at all (congratulations – lucky you!)?

 And once you know where you fit on the scale, you can start to figure out why you’re doing what you’re doing and how to change it.
 There are many reasons for why you might procrastinate.
 Here’s a list of the most common ones.